By Eric Johnson

-So far, so good.
-Listening up until the 4-minute mark of the 16:20 video, it appears that perhaps he is willing to draw a line and distinguish between his faith and the faith of his Latter-day Saint friends as well as the higher-ups in the LDS ecclesiastical brotherhood–those who signed off for him to use the church’s film set.
+So far, no problem.
+Through the 4-minute mark of the 16:20 video, it appears that perhaps Jenkis is willing to draw a line and distinguish between his faith and the faith of his Latter-day Saint friends as well as the higher-ups in the LDS ecclesiastical brotherhood–those who signed off for him to use the church’s film set.
 What comes next, though, is not satisfactory for an Evangelical Christian as myself who has studied the LDS religion for four decades.
 He said,

 Not because there aren’t LDS folks who are Christian and not because there aren’t LDS and Evangelical who aren’t Christian and who love the same Jesus, but it would be wrong of me to ever say any one group believes any one thing altogether.
 That is just a level of arrogance that I just don’t have . . .

 He went on to say that it would be wrong to lump any group into the same belief system.
 Are Mormons Christian?
 The answer he provides is, basically, “Well, it all depends.”
 What Jenkins does is defer the issue by saying that he is not capable of judging whether or not a person is Christian “because that’s a level of arrogance that I don’t possess.”
 This is the point where the video unwinds by saying the same thing he criticized himself just seconds earlier, as he does not clarify what he means.
 By talking off the cuff, as Jenkins is wont to do, he ends up muddling the issue even further.